Shuv0123/CICD-with_jenkins/README.md

 ## What is Jenkins?

 - Jenkins is an open source automation server.
 It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.

+### Secure connection between GitHub and Localhost
+- First step in a jenkins pipeline is to make it end to end secure
+- Create a ssh connection from our localhost to GitHub
+- Generate new ssh key pair on our localhost
+- Deploy the public key to GitHub account
+- Test the ssh connection

+### Secure connection between jenkins and github
+- Generate new ssh key pair on our localhost
+- Deploy the public key to GitHub repo (repo -> settings -> deploy keys -> add the public key)
+- Deploy the private key to jenkins

 ## .pub and private keys (SSH keys) SET-UP
 - Open GitBash as an admin